AdobeDocs/experience-platform.en/help/data-governance/policies/user-guide.md

 ## Enable or disable a policy {#enable}

 All data usage policies (including core policies provided by Adobe) are disabled by default.
-In order for an individual policy to be considered for enforcement, you must manually enable that policy through the API or UI.
+For an individual policy to be considered for enforcement, you must manually enable that policy through the API or UI.

 You can enable or disable policies from the **[!UICONTROL Browse]** tab in the **[!UICONTROL Policies]** workspace.
 Select a custom policy from the list to display its details on the right.
 Under **[!UICONTROL Status]**, select the toggle button to enable or disable the policy.